 Star Academy students made lanterns from used glass jars and tissue paper for Earth Hour.

 Students are gaining increasingly more awareness of the “Reduce” and “Reuse” aspects of environmental change.
 Consumerism and over-consumption are high in this era of easily replaceable electronics and dollar-store purchases.
 Recycling is far better than creating garbage, but it still consumes energy and produces waste.
-Reducing the amount of “stuff” that we purchase, along with using reusing as much as we can, minimizes what we need to dispose of, whether recycled or “trashed.”
-In reality, reducing our usage and reusing items is a “greener” way to effect change and to conserve our resources and should be the focus of continued efforts towards environmental awareness in schools.
+Reducing the amount of “stuff” that we purchase, along with reusing as much as we can, minimizes what we need to dispose of, whether recycled or “trashed.”
+In reality, reducing our usage and reusing items is a “greener” way to effect change and conserve our resources and should be the focus of continued efforts towards environmental awareness in schools.

 Helping Students Live Out the R's

 Students learn best when behaviours are modelled.
-Here are some simple solutions our school found that have helped the students to Reduce, Reuse and Recycle:
+Here are some simple solutions our school found that have helped the students to Reduce, Reuse, and Recycle:

 Reduce